gpk1983/2024-Fricatives-MATLAB-code/README.md

 1. Create a folder similar to the one provided (`SAMPLES`).

-2. Include a .WAV file recording and annotations in .TextGrid format.
+2. Include .WAV file recordings and annotations in .TextGrid format.

 3. Run the two .m scripts.
-Make sure you change path names (usually in the first 2-3 lines of each file).
+Make sure you change path names if necessary (usually in the first 2-3 lines of each file).